Morning Girls with Kris and Korina

-Morning Girls with Kris and Korina was a morning talk show on ABS-CBN, hosted by broadcaster Korina Sanchez and Kris Aquino which was aired from July 22, 2002 to May 28, 2004, replacing Talk TV and was replaced by Good Morning, Kris.
-Originally intended for only two weeks, the show instead ran for 16 months.
+Morning Girls (formerly as Morning Girls with Kris and Korina) is a Philippine television talk show broadcast by ABS-CBN.
+Originally hosted by Kris Aquino, Pops Fernandez and Zsa Zsa Padilla, it aired from July 22, 2002, to May 28, 2004, replacing Talk TV and was replaced by Good Morning, Kris.
+Aquino and Korina Sanchez served as the final hosts.

 Original format

 Morning Girls started as a replacement for ABS-CBN's Talk TV in 2002.
 It was originally hosted by the triumvirate of Kris Aquino, Pops Fernandez, and Zsa Zsa Padilla.
 Kris decided to quit hosting the show and was replaced by Carmina Villarroel until January 3, 2003, when Villaroel formally ended her contract with ABS-CBN and moved to rival network GMA 7.
 On the same period, Pops Fernandez also formally ended her contract with the station.

 Temporary stint

 When Kris Aquino's love quarrel with Joey Marquez became known to the public, she decided to temporarily leave her hosting stint at Morning Girls.
 The replay of her exclusive "tell-all" interview with Korina Sanchez on TV Patrol was aired on September 25, 2003.
-When Kris was prepared to go back, it was Morning Girls where she decided to return at first.
+When Aquino prepared to go back, she chose Morning Girls.

-Because two of the original hosts moved to the rival station, ABS-CBN decided to tap Kris Aquino and Korina Sanchez temporarily for two weeks until the show could be replaced.
+Because two of the original hosts moved to the rival station, ABS-CBN decided to tap Aquino and Korina Sanchez temporarily for two weeks until the show could be replaced.
 However, the two-week grace period proved to be successful, prompting the station to prolong the show.